Anpliat/Divide-and-Recombine/README.md

 * nr.employed

 ### Task
 Run the model using all the data.
 Then, use the divide and recombine approach with 10 and 20 splits.
-The project's goal is to compare the different estimation approaches and see how much they agree.
+The project's goal was to compare the different estimation approaches and see how much they agree.